Named for General Winfield Scott, Scott County?is an area of 375 square miles located in the southwest corner of the Twin City metro area.

 The Minnesota River Forms the northern border of the county.
 The broad river valley cuts though glacial sediment into some of the oldest rock known.
 Now primarily farm land, an oak savanna, a mixture of grass and clusters of trees grew parallel to the river valley.
 The savanna bordered the “big woods,” a hardwood forest that covered a majority of the state before it was logged in the mid-nineteenth century.
 Native American people occupied this area for last 10,000 years.
 Physical evidence of these inhabitants in Scott County remains as Burial Mound sites.

-The Dakota people lived semi-nomadic lives following a seasonal cycle.
-Mother earth provided their subsistence; they gathered food, hunted, fished and planted corn.
-Dakota villages were occupied in the summer, but in winter the bands dispersed for hunting.
+The Dakota people moved with the seasons.
+They farmed, gathered food, hunted, fished.
 The Dakota bands of the Shakopee, Eagle Head and Sand Creek had permanent villages in the area along the Minnesota River.
 Numerous trails linked these settlements and the Red River Valley in the North and Prairie Du Chein to the Southeast.
 These trails were used by fur traders and settlers and came to be known as the “ox cart trails.”

-The area of Scott County ??and much of southern Minnesota ??was opened for settlement by two treaties signed at Mendota and Traverse des Sioux in 1851 and 1853, respectively.
-These treaties officially removed the Dakota to a reservation on the upper Minnesota, though many returned to their traditional hunting grounds in the summer.
+The area of Scott County and much of southern Minnesota became available for European American re-settlement by two treaties signed at Mendota and Traverse des Sioux in 1851 and 1853, respectively.

 Townsites sprang up as quickly as farms.
 Some survived; others did not (see St. Lawrence).
 Shakopee, the County Seat, began in 1851 as a trading post near the Dakota village of Chief Shakopee (or Shakpay).
 Townsites, like those worldwide, were established along transportation routes.
 Initially the Minnesota River was the predominant mode of transportation, the railroad changed that, and highways developed along the ox cart trail and between communities.